josh-wong/josh-wong.github.io/docs/blog/posts/2022-10-10-tell-step-up-challenge.md

 <figure markdown>
   ![Asahi Beer Hall and Tokyo SkyTree](assets/images/2022-10-asahi-beer-hall-tokyo-skytree.jpg)
-  <figcaption>A view of the Asahi Beer Hall and Tokyo SkyTree on my walk from October 10, 2022</figcaption>
+  <figcaption markdown>A view of the Asahi Beer Hall and Tokyo SkyTree on my walk from October 10, 2022</figcaption>
 <figure>

 I'll definitely participate in this event in the future and continue to promote TELL's support services to English speakers.
 Now that I know a bit more about how the event works, I'll also consider participating with a small group next time.